lim204/horiseon/README.md

 ## Horiseon Code Refactor

 The challenge was to refactor the codebase for a existing marketing agency website "Horison".
-This help to improved the codebase and meet accessibility standards.
+The main motivation was to improve the codebase so it could meet accessibility standards.

 ## Refactor
 1) Added a concise title